merwanm22/BestWorkCode/README.md

 PolyApprox generates an approximation of the sin, cos, and tan functions without using any of the built in functions.

-\n Dragon generates the dragon fractal using recursion
+Dragon generates the dragon fractal using recursion

+The other files are part of a project called "Clue".
+To run the project, run Clue.java